Al-Walid I: Family

 Out of his twenty-two children, fifteen were born to slave concubines, including al-Abbas, whose mother was Greek.
 According to al-Tabari, the mother of al-Walid's son Yazid III was Shah-i-Afrid (also called Shahfarand), the daughter of the Sasanian prince Peroz III and granddaughter of the last Sasanian king, Yazdegerd III.
 She had been taken captive in the conquest of Transoxiana and was gifted to al-Walid by al-Hajjaj.
 The mother of his son Ibrahim was a concubine named Su'ar or Budayra.
 His other sons by concubines were Umar, Bishr, Masrur, Mansur, Rawh, Khalid, Jaz, Maslama, Tammam, Mubashshir, Yahya, and Sadaqa.

 In 744, around a dozen of al-Walid's sons, probably resentful at being sidelined from the caliphal succession, conspired with other Umayyad princes and elites under Yazid III to topple their cousin Caliph al-Walid II.
-His assassination in April 744 sparked the Third Muslim Civil War (744–750).
+His assassination in April 744 sparked the Third Fitna (744–750).
 Yazid III acceded but died six months later, after which he was succeeded by his half-brother Ibrahim.
 The latter did not attain wide recognition and was overthrown in December 744 by a distant Umayyad kinsman, Marwan II.
 Several descendants of al-Walid, progeny of his son Rawh, were executed during the Abbasid Revolution which toppled Umayyad rule in 750.
 Others from the lines of his sons al-Abbas and Umar survived, including the Habibi family, which attained prominence in the Umayyad emirate of al-Andalus after its establishment in 756.
 (Note: The Habibi family were descended from al-Walid's great-grandson, Habib ibn Abd al-Malik ibn Umar, and its members were governors, qadis, poets and major landowners in the Umayyad emirate in al-Andalus up to the late 9th century.
-The 10th-century historian Ibn Hazm of al-Andalus lists two other sons of al-Walid, Abd al-Malik and al-As'ad, whose descendants settled in the emirate.)
+The 10th-century historian Ibn Hazm of al-Andalus lists five additional sons of al-Walid: Abd al-Malik, al-As'ad, Uthman and al-Mubarak, some of whose descendants settled in the emirate.)